 : apperenticeships and technical education

-Engineering & Building Services Skills Authority welcomes calls for more incentives for employers to train
+Engineering & Building Services Skills Alliance welcomes calls for more incentives for employers to train

 EBSSA’s written evidence to the Committee highlighted these issues and also the hope that the development of Skills England will bring better coordination and collaboration amongst employers and providers to help SMEs navigate through the skills system.
 We agree with the Committee’s call for a national skills strategy with improved delivery and engagement at local level.